mikeroyal/DigitalOcean-Guide/README.md

 [Podman](https://podman.io/) is a daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Containers Initiative (OCI) Containers and Container Images.
 Podman provides a command line interface (CLI) familiar to anyone who has used the Docker Container Engine.

-[Containerd](https://containerd.io)is a daemon that manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
+[Containerd](https://containerd.io) is a daemon that manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision to low-level storage to network attachments and beyond.
 It is available for Linux and Windows.

 [OKD](https://okd.io/) is a community distribution of Kubernetes optimized for continuous application development and multi-tenant deployment.
 OKD adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams.